wiloon/blog/content/post/archive-0/2012-03-24-unable-to-open-connection-to-hypervisor-uri-qemusystem.md

 > File “/usr/lib/python2.6/dist-packages/libvirt.py”, line 111, in openAuth

-> if ret is None:raise libvirtError(‘virConnectOpenAuth() failed’)
+> if ret is None:raise libvirtError('virConnectOpenAuth() failed')

-> libvirtError: unable to connect to ‘/var/run/libvirt/libvirt-sock’, libvirtd may need to be started: Permission denied
+> libvirtError: unable to connect to '/var/run/libvirt/libvirt-sock', libvirtd may need to be started: Permission denied

 I look into the details of the error ,and finnally I find that I got not enough permission to access the /var/run/libvirt/libvirt-sock.